First Time User? Enroll now.

 Home > Health Library > Collapsed Lung (Pneumothorax)

 A collapsed lung (pneumothorax) is a buildup of air in the space between the lung and the chest wall (pleural space).
 As the amount of air in this space increases, the pressure against the lung causes the lung to collapse.
-This prevents your lung from expanding properly when you try to breathe in, causing shortness of breath and chest pain.
+This prevents your lung from expanding the right way when you try to breathe in.
+You will likely have shortness of breath and chest pain.

 A pneumothorax may become life-threatening if the pressure in your chest prevents the lungs from getting enough oxygen into the blood.

-A pneumothorax is usually caused by an injury to the chest, such as a broken rib or puncture wound.
+A pneumothorax is often caused by an injury to the chest.
+These can be things like a broken rib or puncture wound.
 It may also occur suddenly without an injury.

-A pneumothorax can result from damage to the lungs caused by conditions such as chronic obstructive pulmonary disease (COPD), asthma, cystic fibrosis, and pneumonia.
+A pneumothorax can result from damage to the lungs.
+This can be caused by conditions such as chronic obstructive pulmonary disease (COPD), asthma, cystic fibrosis, and pneumonia.
 Spontaneous pneumothorax can also occur in people who don't have lung disease.
 This happens when an air-filled blister (bleb) on the lung ruptures and releases air into the pleural space.

 People who smoke cigarettes are much more likely to develop a pneumothorax than those who don't.
 Also, the more you smoke, the greater your chances are of having a pneumothorax.